 KEY FEATURES: They’re called “convertible” seats for a reason.
-They can be used rear-facing (which is recommended until at least age 2), forward-facing, and some even convert to a booster seat for bigger kids.
-Unlike an infant seat, which easily clicks in and out of an installed base (often while baby sleeps!), a convertible seat is meant to mostly stay put as a more permanent fixture of your car.
-It requires a more involved installation, either with a seat belt or LATCH (Lower Anchors and Tethers for Children).
+They can be used rear-facing (which is recommended until at least age 2), forward-facing, and some models even convert to a booster seat for bigger kids.
+Unlike an infant seat which easily clicks in and out of an installed base, a convertible seat generally stays put as a more permanent fixture of your car.
+It requires a more involved installation, either using a seat belt or LATCH (Lower Anchors and Tethers for Children).
 Though, as you’ll see, the effort required to install a convertible seat varies by brand, and isn’t necessarily indicative of quality or safety.

 If you want a super-safe seat with foolproof installation, look no further than the Britax Boulevard ClickTight.
 A steel frame, impact-absorbing base, and two layers of side-impact protection check all the safety boxes, while Britax’s ClickTight system simplifies seat belt installation whether rear or forward facing.
-The Boulevard’s deep seat, seven recline positions, and easy-adjust harness ensure kiddo comfort from five to 65 pounds, and when you’re strapping in baby, you’ll hear a clicking noise when everything is just-right tight.
+The Boulevard’s deep seat, seven recline positions, and easy-adjust harness ensures that kiddo will be comfortable from five to 65 pounds, and when you’re strapping baby in, you’ll hear a clicking noise when everything is just-right tight.
 Of course, Britax is known for its safety features, so you really can’t go wrong with any seat in the ClickTight line.

 INSTALLATION: The ClickTight system may be foolproof, but getting a secure installation may require some heaving and ho-ing until you figure out exactly how much slack you need to leave in the seat belt.
 Once you master that little detail, getting this in and out of a vehicle is truly quick and easy.